CREATING FUTURES FREE OF LEAD POISONING

-Program participants receive access to vetted Lead Safe Workers and grant funding up to $12,000, along with step-by-step support from the team at Starting Point in partnership with the Lead Safe Cleveland Coalition.
+All participants receive access to vetted Lead Safe Workers and grant funding to cover lead remediation work, along with step-by-step support from the team at Starting Point in partnership with the Lead Safe Cleveland Coalition.

-Here’s what participants can expect during each of the Lead Safe Child Care Program’s five (5) core phases:
+Here’s what participants can expect during each of the Lead Safe Child Care Program’s five (5) core steps:

 - Providers must download and complete a Program Application, and, if renting space as a tenant, a Property Owner Consent Form.